monque/PHP-Migration/README.md

 Some changes will never be checked accurately, also it's has nothing to do with someone's ability or technology.

+For example, `unpack()` changes in PHP 5.5, it now keeps trailing NULL bytes when the "a" format code is used. [detail](http://php.net/manual/en/migration55.incompatible.php#migration55.incompatible.pack)

 Code below:
 ``` php
 <?php